Scalable Krylov Subspace Methods for Generalized Mixed-Effects Models with Crossed Random Effects: Krylov Subspace Methods for Mixed-Effects Models

 \subsection{Preconditioners}

-Preconditioners reduce the variance of approximations of log-determinants and their derivatives and accelerate the convergence speed of the CG method.
+Preconditioners reduce the variance of stochastic log-determinant estimators and their derivatives and accelerate the convergence speed of the CG method.
+The convergence speed and accuracy of the CG and SLQ methods are determined by the spectrum of the preconditioned matrix $P^{-1/2}(\Sigma^{-1} + Z^T W Z)P^{-T/2}$; see Section \ref{sec_convergence} for more details.
 To practically use a matrix $P$ as a preconditioner, we need to construct it, perform linear solves with it, calculate $\log \det(P)$, and sample from $\mathcal{N}(0, P)$ in a computationally efficient manner.
-In the following, we describe several preconditioners that we consider in this article.
+In the following, we describe three preconditioners that we analyze in this article.
+First, we consider the diagonal preconditioner given by $P_\text{Diag} = \text{diag}((\Sigma^{-1} + Z^TWZ)_{ii}).$ Furthermore, we analyze the ``\textbf{s}ymmetric \textbf{s}uccessive \textbf{o}ver-\textbf{r}elaxation" (SSOR) preconditioner given by